anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint: "/.well-known/brski/pledge-enrollment-request"

 The registrar-agent PER trigger Content-Type header is: `application/json` with an empty body by default.
-Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll type "enroll-generic-cert" or "reenroll-generic-cert".
+Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll type "enroll-generic-cert" or "re-enroll-generic-cert".
 The "enroll-generic-cert" case is shown in {{raer}}.

 ~~~~